Mark Caso: Gymnastics career

-Later career
+Later career, legacy, and personal life

 After gymnastics, Caso pursued an acting career in 1985 and had appeared in 30 commercials by 1988.
 He was a student at the Joanne Baron acting school.
 With his background in gymnastics, Caso was cast and performed in the 1991 movie, Teenage Mutant Ninja Turtles II: The Secret of the Ooze as Leonardo.
 He reprised the role in Teenage Mutant Ninja Turtles III.
 He appeared as a series regular on Xuxa.

 He later had a corporate career with Bruder.